Columbia Contact Tracing Program

 Columbia University Human Resources (HR) maintains record of the vendors and visitors to campus.
 Please notify Human Resources if you believe University personnel have not been made aware.
 Human Resources will activate the Columbia University Contact Tracing Team who will conduct a proper assessment of the incident, including contact tracing.

 As potential close contacts, the students should immediately self-quarantine while awaiting further assessment by the Columbia University Contact Tracing Team.
-Please notify the University Contact Tracing Team (212-854-9355 or firstname.lastname@example.org) as soon as possible.
+Please notify the University Contact Tracing Team at [email protected] as soon as possible.
 Upon being notified, the team will conduct the necessary contact tracing and provide guidance to the affected individuals.
 This may involve continued quarantine, symptom monitoring, or getting tested.
-If quarantine is advised, please refer to Columbia University’s quarantine guidance for students, found here.
+If quarantine is advised, refer to University quarantine guidance for students.

 For information, please reference the CDC’s Public Health Guidance for Community-Related Exposure.